Head & Neck Cancer Program

 - Minimally invasive, endoscopic surgical techniques

 In addition, our radiation oncologists harness the most advanced tools for radiosurgery: Gamma Knife and Cyberknife.
 By delivering precisely focused beams of radiation, these treatments can be used to finish off remnants of cancer cells that might be left after surgery, or to shrink tumors and make them more amenable to surgery.
-Finally, our medical oncologists are trained to use cutting-edge medicines to stop cancer cells from dividing, while keeping you comfortable and maximizing your quality of life during treatment.
+Our medical oncologists are trained to use cutting-edge medicines to stop cancer cells from dividing, while keeping you comfortable and maximizing your quality of life during treatment.

-Individualized Care to Preserve Appearance and Function
+Preserving Appearance and Function

 A truly comprehensive head and neck cancer team isn’t solely focused on removing and shrinking tumors—head and neck lesions and their treatments can also impact vital structures like the nose and sinuses, tongue and mouth, the throat, and glands in the mouth and neck.